SOLEGUIDE

 Why Is It Harder for Children?

-The good news is that compatible shoes do exist, and once you know what to look for, the process becomes much more straightforward.
+Compatible shoes do exist, though.
+Once you know what to check, the process gets much easier.

 What Is the Most Important Rule?
 Always Bring the Orthotic to the Shop

-Do not assume a shoe will work based on size, brand, or past experience.
-Every shoe is different, and even two shoes from the same brand in the same size can have different internal shapes and depths.
-The only reliable way to know whether a shoe will accommodate your child's orthotic is to physically place the device inside the shoe and have your child try it on.
+Don't assume a shoe will work based on size, brand, or past experience.
+Every shoe is different.
+Even two shoes from the same brand in the same size can have different internal shapes and depths.
+The only reliable way to know whether a shoe will accommodate your child's orthotic is to physically place the device inside and have your child try it on.

-If you are buying shoes without the orthotic present, you are guessing.
-And guessing leads to wasted money, uncomfortable shoes, and a device that cannot do its job properly.
+If you're buying shoes without the orthotic present, you're guessing.
+That means wasted money, uncomfortable shoes, and a device that can't do its job.

 What Features Should You Check in Any Shoe?

-Whether you are looking at school shoes, trainers, or anything else, every shoe needs to pass these checks before you buy:
+Whether you're looking at school shoes, trainers, or boots, every shoe needs to pass these checks before you buy:

-- Removable insole: reach inside the shoe, grip the edge of the factory insole near the heel, and give it a gentle lift.
+• Removable insole: reach inside the shoe, grip the edge of the factory insole near the heel, and give it a gentle lift.
 If it comes away cleanly, the shoe passes.
-If it is glued down and resists, the shoe will not work.
-Your child's orthotic must sit flat on the midsole, not on top of a factory insole.
+If it's glued down, the shoe won't work.
+Your child's orthotic needs to sit flat on the midsole, not perched on top of a factory insole.

-- Enough internal depth: after removing the factory insole, place your child's orthotic inside and have your child stand in the shoe.
-There should be no pressure across the top of the foot, and the toes should not be pushed upward against the upper.
+• Enough internal depth: after removing the factory insole, place your child's orthotic inside and have your child stand in the shoe.
+There should be no pressure across the top of the foot, and the toes shouldn't be pushed upward against the upper.

-- Firm heel counter: squeeze the back of the shoe firmly between your thumb and finger.
+• Firm heel counter: squeeze the back of the shoe firmly between your thumb and finger.
 It should resist compression and hold its shape.
-A soft, collapsible heel counter will not hold your child's foot securely over the orthotic, especially during running and play.
+A soft heel counter won't hold your child's foot securely over the orthotic, especially during running and play.

-- Low heel: the NHS recommends a maximum heel height of 3 to 4 cm for orthotic compatibility.
-Fortunately, most children's shoes are flat, so this is rarely a problem.
+• Low heel: the NHS recommends a maximum heel height of 3 to 4 cm for orthotic compatibility.
+Most children's shoes are flat, so this is rarely a problem.
 Avoid any shoe with a built-up or platform sole.

 What About Shoes for Children With an AFO?

 An AFO (ankle-foot orthosis) is a brace that extends from below the knee down to the foot.
-It is prescribed for conditions such as cerebral palsy, spina bifida, and other neurological or muscular conditions.
-Because the device takes up significantly more space than a simple insole, finding compatible shoes is considerably harder.
+It's prescribed for conditions like cerebral palsy, spina bifida, and other neurological or muscular conditions.
+Because it takes up far more space than a simple insole, finding compatible shoes is much harder.

 If your child wears an AFO, you need to follow these additional rules:

-- Look for low-cut or wide-opening uppers that allow the AFO to pass through the collar of the shoe without being forced.
+• Look for low-cut or wide-opening uppers that let the AFO pass through the collar of the shoe without being forced.

-- Avoid stiff, rigid uppers that cannot flex around the AFO.
+• Avoid stiff, rigid uppers that can't flex around the AFO.
 The shoe needs some give in the upper material to accommodate the device without creating pressure points.

 For the complete guide to AFO shoe fitting, including where to find specialist shoes, read our AFO shoe fitting guide for children.